garrett9/app-ignition-nuxt/README.md

 Your new language can be seen by prefixing your URL path with `/fr`.

-<span id="github"></span>
+<span id="ci"></span>

-## GitHub Workflow
+## Continuous Integration
-A GitHub workflow has been included with this boilerplate.
+A GitHub workflow and CircleCI configuration has been included with this boilerplate.
 It performs the following tasks:
 1. Installs your NPM dependencies
 2. Runs ESLint
 3. Runs Stylelint
 4. Builds your app to verify it's ready for production

-You can edit this workflow as needed in the file `.github/workflows/ci.yml`.
+You can edit these configurations as needed in the `.github/workflows/ci.yml` or `.circleci/config.yml` files.

 <span id="seo"></span>